-For getting out and about in warm weather, a pair of the best walking sandals can be the perfect footwear pick.
+For exploring trails and coastlines in warm weather, a pair of the best walking sandals can be the perfect footwear choice.
 They'll come in handy for everything from warm days of gentle exploring, to letting your feet breathe around camp after a big day out.
-Many of the best walking sandals are quick-drying and designed to let water drain quickly, making them a great choice for watersports or coasteering-style adventures.
+Many of the best walking sandals are quick-drying and designed to let water drain quickly, making them a great choice for watersports or coasteering-style adventures, too (although if that's your priority, you should head to our best water shoes guide instead).

-The main selling point of a walking sandal is that it provides enormous breathability – especially welcome on hot days, or if your feet have spent several hours trapped in sweaty hiking boots.
-Other than that, qualities you should be looking for in the best walking sandals include top-quality straps to keep the foot secure on uneven terrain – either comfy leather or fast-drying synthetic – as well as good traction and some foot protection.
+The main selling point of a walking sandal is that it provides enormous breathability – especially welcome on hot days, or if your feet have spent several hours trapped in sweaty boots.
+Qualities you should be looking for in the best walking sandals include top-quality straps to keep the foot secure on uneven terrain – either comfy leather or fast-drying synthetic – as well as good traction and some foot protection.
 This last point varies from a minimalist, super-breathable simple underfoot shank through to more enclosed options that incorporate toe protection.

 The best walking sandals you can buy now

-You don’t necessarily need a pair of hiking boots to wander off the beaten path during the warmer weather.
-Not when you’re wearing the Ecco Offroad Walking Sandals.
-Thanks to something fancy called Receptor technology, the sandals constantly react to the motion of your feet, maximising stability and reducing muscle fatigue.
+The Ecco Offroad Walking Sandals use something fancy called Receptor technology that means they constantly react to the motion of your feet, maximising stability and reducing muscle fatigue.
 This should help you walk comfortably for longer.
 Rubber outsoles are there to provide long-lasting grip and durability on dirt tracks and beyond.
 We’re also fans of the three-point adjustability on the leather uppers, boosting airflow and breathability to keep slippery foot sweat to a minimum.
+Ecco has also added a neoprene liner to the upper, for extra cushioning and comfort.

-The Keen Astoria West sits combines the breathability of a sandal with some of the extra protection you'd find in a shoe (note, if you want something more minimalist, this style also comes in an open-toed variant.
+The Keen Astoria West sits combines the breathability of a sandal with some of the extra protection you'd find in a shoe (note, if you want something more minimalist, this style also comes in an open-toed variant).
 These shoes are designed to take you comfortably and securely from water to dry land, with wide straps are adjusted easily using the bungee chord to ensure a snug fit.
 The thick, bouncy sole – not unlike the kind you might find on a pair of trainers –provides plenty of comfort and grip, although it might be a bit bulky for technical trails.
 Head to our Keen Astoria West sandal review to find out more.
+The Keen Newport sandals are very similar.

-Clarks knows how to make comfy shoes, so no surprises to hear that these were a delight straight out of the box.
+Clarks knows how to make comfy shoes, so it's no surprises to hear that these were a delight straight out of the box.
 The grip doesn’t have a patch on some of the other shoes featured elsewhere in this best walking sandals guide, but it’s plenty enough for hitting the park, countryside pathways and less challenging trails.
+We wouldn’t be brave enough to wear the White Combi version on the trail, though.

 The best walking sandals for kids